 Due to the fundamental realities of age, seniors need to approach almost everything in life differently than they would have when they were younger.
 Building muscle is no different, and there are a lot of things that the average senior can do to get stronger and healthier.
-Be sure to consult your physician before beginning any kind of new exercise routine or changing your diet.
+Learn about the best muscle building supplements and muscle building exercises for seniors.
+But, be sure to consult your physician before beginning any kind of new exercise routine or changing your diet.

 The first step toward building muscle mass is getting proper nutrition.
 Without certain essential nutrients, your exercise regimen won't reach its full potential, and you'll be wasting a lot of energy.